-When I first started college I had no idea of what my professor meant when she said she was about to distribute the syllabus.
-Over the rest of that first day I came to understand that a syllabus is a guide to the class.
+When I first started college I had no idea what my professor meant when she said she was about to distribute the syllabus.
+Over the rest of that first day I came to understand that a syllabus is a guide to the course.
 Many students don't take advantage of the information provided in the syllabus to plan their semester.
-The syllabus holds all the information you need to know regarding what is expected of you and what you need to do to prepare for each class.
+The syllabus contains all of the information you need to know regarding what is expected of you and what you need to do to prepare for each class.
 Here's what you will find on the syllabus distributed on the first day of class:

 Information about the Course